jexp/batch-import/readme.md

 You provide one **tab separated** csv file for nodes and one for relationships (optionally more for indexes)

 Example data for the files is a small family network

+## Callback based importer
+* In progress, based on integration with Sotera Graphene batch importer.

 ## File format